glig95/zebrafish-classifier/README.md

 The evaluation of the second classifier is followed by a code to generate class-activation maps and quantify the contribution of fish parts to it.
 Similarly, in the case of attention-based multiple instance learning, we calculate normalized attention given to each of the fish parts.

-The sets used for training and evaluation of the classifiers, were kept the same for all classifiers.
-Since the number of images in the training set was different from class to class, we use weights normalization during training.
+The sets used for training and evaluation of the classifiers were kept the same for all classifiers.
+Since the number of images in the training set was different from class to class, we use class-weights normalization during training.
 Validation sets are balanced and consist of 20 images from each class.

 Lastly, the "Code_for_plotting_figures" folder contains the code for plotting the three main figures of the manuscript.